UltimateDesignSlayer/ng-movie-app/README.md

 Angular - for handling data and state management.

 ## To Do

+### Improvements
+* Improve scroll on divs for crew, cast, similar etc.
+* Mobile menu should close on selection.

 ### Compare movies feature?
 Have a page for comparing movies ratings, cast etc.